 Details of one-off funds provided by the PCC and grant funding the PCC has successfully brought into Suffolk are provided below:

-In response to COVID-19, the Government announced £76m of extra funding was available to support victims and survivors of domestic abuse, sexual violence, vulnerable children and their families during the pandemic; £20m of this was allocated to Police and Crime Commissioners to support local services.
+On 2 May 2020 the Government announced a package of £76m extra funding to support victims and survivors of domestic abuse, sexual violence, vulnerable children and their families during the Covid-19 pandemic.
+A total of £20m was to be administered by the Ministry of Justice through Police and Crime Commissioners in England and Wales.

-This funding is for the additional costs local domestic abuse and sexual violence services have incurred or will incur whilst adapting their services during the pandemic.
+This funding was for the additional costs local domestic abuse and sexual violence services have incurred, or will incur, whilst adapting their services during the pandemic and address increased demand.

-Local organisations applied through the PCCs Application Page and, of the funding available, Suffolk has secured over £200k.
+Local organisations applied through the PCCs Application Page and, of the funding available, Suffolk has secured over £200k which was distributed to thirteen organisations.
+This funding was to cover the period 24 March 2020 and up to 31 October 2021.

 Read the full press releases here: